 Channel catfish anglers need a medium-heavy rod.
 It allows the catfish to fight.
 Since a heavy rod is too stiff.
 Look at rods with a line rating of 10-25 pounds and a weight rating of 1-4 ounces.
 The length of 7-9 feet is best since channels move into shallower waters to feed.
 You do not need to cast 80 yards or more.
 This rod is good for occasional flatheads also.

 Fishing mainly for blue or flathead catfish needs heavier tackle.
 The fish are bigger so using a heavier rod is better.
 A rod rated for 25-50 pound line and weights of 2-8 ounces.
 Rods are called medium-heavy or heavy but it is misleading.
 Look at the line and weight ratings.
-A medium-heavy may be rated for 10-25 or 25-50 fifty pound lines depending on the brand.
-The blues need longer rods also so look for an 8 1/2 or longer for farther casting.
+A medium-heavy may be rated for 10-25 or 25-50 fifty-pound lines depending on the brand.
+The blues need longer rods also so look for an 8 1/2 or longer for further casting.
 They stay in deeper water usually far from shore.
 A word of caution, a rod too long will interfere with obstacles on the shore so a rod’s length needs to be considered on this fact also.

 Catfish Rods for the Average Angler Top Picks